► Competes with 4-series GC

-About 19 minutes, which is how long it took us to be bundled into a car and drive two laps of the Nürburgring behind Dirk Schoysman before being quickly ushered away to wonder what had just happened.
+Well, when we first got behind the wheel back in June 2017, we only got about 19 minutes on track – enough to do two laps of the Nürburgring behind Dirk Schoysman – before being quickly ushered away to wonder what had just happened.

 If Dirk’s name sounds familiar it might be because he was man at the wheel when the R33 Skyline pulled off the first 8min lap back in the 1990s.

 And this pointless titchy test drive of a hopelessly optimistic new car in a totally unsuitable environment taught you what exactly?

 Not to be so judgemental, for a start.
 The Stinger is actually a very handy piece of kit, and that’s despite being bigger and heavier than the opposition.